aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 The component renders a chat interface with:

-- **Header**: Displays title and connection status indicator.
+- **Header**: Displays title, connection status indicator, and conditional "View Jobs" button when job data is detected.
-- **Messages Area**: Shows chat messages, with conditional rendering for start screen and speaking indicator.
+- **Messages Area**: Shows chat messages, with conditional rendering for enhanced start screen and speaking indicator.
 - **Input Area**: Includes buttons for recording, image/video upload, and text input form.
+- **Start Screen**: Enhanced welcome screen with "Start Assessment" button that initializes the session and begins job data tracking.

 ## Dependencies